viktordanko/generic-hipster-coffee/README.md

-# A basic template to develop a website based on Bootstrap 4
+# A basic template for fictitious coffeehouse website based on Bootstrap 4

 ## First time installation